 In the case of unaccompanied children, the law provides for the right to education.
 The reception centre and guardians struggle with actively assisting children to enrol in schools and helping them to attend classes.
 Unaccompanied children who have been granted international protection are enrolled in the mainstream Hungarian child welfare system and the same rules apply to them as to all other children, which is the right to education.

 While all unaccompanied minors in the Children’s Home in Fót were enrolled in schools, some complained of the low quality of education in their secondary schools.
 Schools were not always chosen for students based on their abilities, wishes and potential, but rather on the availability of empty places.
-There is no official state funded language learning support for refugee children when entering the school system.
+There is no official state-funded language learning support for refugee children when entering the school system.

 In the case of children with families, the situation is also difficult.
-Hardly any school is ready to offer the specialised care and support that refugee children need.
+Hardly any school is ready to offer the specialised care and support refugee children need.
 The growing anti-refugee sentiment may make it even more difficult for schools to admit children receiving international protection for fear of facing a backlash from parents or donors.

-The Central European University terminated its Open Learning Initiative (OLIve) programme specifically targeting asylum seekers and refugees in the autumn semester of 2018 as a result of the ambiguity of the so-called “Stop Soros” legislation package, that came into force in August 2018 levying a 25% tax on financing or activities “supporting” immigration or “promoting” migration in Hungary.
-Whereas the program was on a pause in 2019, the University relaunches the OLIve Weekend program for the summer term of 2020 offering courses for asylum seekers and beneficiaries of international protection.
+The Central European University relaunched its Open Learning Initiative (OLIve) programme in 2021 specifically targeting asylum seekers and refugees in the autumn semester of 2020 after it was on a pause for two years as a result of the ambiguity of the so-called ‘Stop Soros’ legislation package, that came into force in August 2018 levying a 25% tax on financing or activities ‘supporting’ immigration or ‘promoting’ migration in Hungary.
+Courses were offered throughout 2021-2022.
+It was announced, however, that the programme is going to be terminated in 2023.

 Section 77(1)(d), (2) and Section 93 Child Protection Act.